whxue02/articulate/README.md

 - Custom login page consistent with branding

 **Backend:**
-- Node.js
-- Flask, Gemini API and python for ASL processing
+- Flask as the server
+- MiCT-RANet open source model for ASL processing, Gemini API to act as "autocorrect", ElevenLabs to generate speech
 - ElevenLabs API for voice cloning and text to speech
-- MediaRecorderAPI for video capture
 - Auth0 for user authentication
-- Axios for HTTP requests
-- npm for package manager

 ---

-## 🧩 Technical Challenges
+## 🧩 Challenges
-**Challenge 1: Real-time ASL processing:**
-Processing the videos for ASL fingerspelling requires balancing accuracy and speed.
-We implemented frame sampling and optimized a ML pipeline to achieve real-time results.

-**Challenge 2: Voice quality and balancing processing time:**
-ElevenLabs provides voice cloning but with latency so we added loading states and cached voice IDs.

-**Challenge 3: Ethical considerations:**
+**Challenge 1: Ethical considerations:**
 Voice cloning can raise serious ethical concerns which is why we made a mandatory terms and conditions agreement to explain user guidelines and outline what prohibited use cases would be.

-**Challenge 4: Accessibility-first:**
+**Challenge 2: Accessibility-first:**
 Creating an interface to accommodate the many forms of alternative communication was important to allow usability by people with varying abilities required consideration of contrast, button size and alternative input methods to use your voice.

 ---